windoze/esparrier/README.md

 This is a re-write of the original [Esparrier-IDF project](https://github.com/windoze/esparrier-idf), moving from `esp-idf-hal` to `esp-hal` baremetal infrastructure.

+## Before you start

+Make sure your ESP32-S3 board meets following requirements:

+* It has native USB OTG port.
+Be aware that some boards have USB-Serial chip instead of native USB OTG port, they won't work.
+Check the manufacturer's documentation to be sure.
+* It has 520KB of built-in SRAM, all retail packages should meet this requirement, but you should check the datasheet to be sure.
+* It has at least 1MB of flash.
+Be aware that some packages don't have built-in flash, such as ESP32S3R2/ESP32S3R8, they require external flash chip to work.

+The safest option is to get an official development board from Espressif, such as ESP32-S3-DevKitC-1 v1.0 or v1.1.
+Also because [Espressif has acquired a majority stake in M5Stack](https://www.espressif.com/en/news/Espressif_Acquires_M5Stack), the M5Atom S3 Lite and M5Atom S3 should be good choices as well.

 ## How to build

 1. Install Rust toolchain.